Viva Villa!

-Viva Villa! is a 1934 American pre-Code film directed by Jack Conway and starring Wallace Beery as Mexican revolutionary Pancho Villa.
+Viva Villa! is a 1934 American pre-Code Western film directed by Jack Conway and starring Wallace Beery as Mexican revolutionary Pancho Villa.
 The screenplay was written by Ben Hecht, adapted from the 1933 book Viva Villa! by Edgecumb Pinchon and O. B. Stade.
-The film was shot on location in Mexico and produced by David O. Selznick.
+Parts of the film were shot on location in Mexico and produced by David O. Selznick.
 There was uncredited assistance with the script by Howard Hawks, James Kevin McGuinness, and Howard Emmett Rogers.
 Hawks and William A. Wellman were also uncredited directors on the film.